 Next Steps and the Draft EIS

-The Draft EIS will be made available for public review and comment (typically for 45 days).
+When completed, the Draft EIS will be made available for public review and comment (typically for 45 days).
 The FAA will notify people of the availability of the Draft EIS through a Federal Register notice, as well via email or mail for those people who provided their contact information to the FAA.
 Electronic copies of the Draft EIS will be available to download from the FAA's website.
 Copies of the Draft EIS will be available in local public libraries.
 The FAA will hold public meetings during the Draft EIS review and comment period; the meetings will be similar to the scoping meetings in format and will present the findings of the Draft EIS and allow for the public to provide oral and written comments on the Draft EIS.